 I did this steak for two minutes per side, these were almost medium rare.
 If you like it cooked more just add a minute or two to your cooking time.
 My cast iron griddle temp was 500* (260c)..

 Now let’s look at the grill grates, keep in mind these can be the grates your grill comes with but I like the way these cook.

 You may enjoy the video; http://datenightdoins.com/video-reverse-sear-what-is-it/

 About Our Recipes

-We do our recipes on our patio where we have a lineup of grills, including Green Mountain, Sawtooth, Louisiana, Memphis, Royall, Traeger pellet grills, Char-Griller, Saber, Charmglow, Char-Broil, The Big Easy, Pacific Living Pizza Oven, Lodge Sportsman’s, Brinkman and Weber.
+We do our recipes on our patio where we have a lineup of grills, including Green Mountain, Uuni Wood Fired Pizza Oven, Sawtooth, Louisiana, Royall, Memphis, Traeger pellet grills, Char Griller side box smoker, Saber, Charmglow, Char-Broil, The Big Easy, Lodge Sportsman’s, Brinkman and Weber.
 I call it our “Wall of Grill”.
 Our grilling styles are healthy and low fat and will fit pelletheads, gas, natural wood and even charcoal purists.
 Almost any of our recipes can be done on any kind of good BBQ.

 Remember that a recipe is simply an outline; it is not written in stone.
 Don’t be afraid to make changes to suit your taste.
 Take it and run with it….

 Live your Passion and Do What You Love,